 The New Jersey waterfront became a busy, crowded place directly across the Hudson River from downtown Manhattan during the heyday of rail service at the turn of the 20th century.
 During this time it was home to five major passenger terminals.
 From north to south these included the West Shore Railroad's (New York Central) Weekhawken Terminal, Erie Railroad's Pavonia Terminal, Lackawanna's Hoboken Terminal, Pennsylvania's Exchange Place Terminal, and Jersey Central's massive Jersey City/Communipaw Terminal.
 From an area known as Paulus Hook (Jersey City) the first ferry service was launched to Manhattan in 1812.
 This event was followed by the New Jersey Rail Road & Transportation Company's launching rail service from Jersey City to Newark on September 15, 1834.
 In 1867 the NJRR became part of the much larger United New Jersey Railroad & Canal Companies (which included the previously mentioned Camden & Amboy), subsequently leased by the PRR in 1871.

 The UNJ corridor became PRR's primary route between Philadelphia and New York although it terminated at originally Jersey City.
 The railroad's first, true waterfron passenger terminal was opened in 1876, which replaced an earlier structure acquired in 1871.
 There were additional improvements between 1888 and 1892, which allowed passengers to move from their train to the ferry slips without ever being exposed to the outdoors.
 As Mr. Solomon notes in his book, "Railway Depots, Stations & Terminals," its most impressive feature was a massive glass and steel arched train shed completed in 1891, said to be the largest in the world then.
-Following the opening of Penn Station in 1910 Exchange Place remained as a commuter hub, including its ferry slips.
+Following the opening of Pennsylvania Station in 1910 Exchange Place remained as a commuter hub, including its ferry slips.
 As suburban operations wound down and the PRR became more financially unstable it shuttered the station in 1961 with the last train pulling out on November 17th.
 Today, Port Authority Trans-Hudson (PATH) continues to operate a facility called Exchange Place Station at the site although the ferry slips have long since been demolished.

 The culmination of New York Central's link into Manhattan was Grand Central Depot (later renamed Grand Central Station and eventually replaced by the magnificent Grand Central Terminal); located along 42nd Street it combined Vanderbilt's original New York Central, Hudson River, and New York & Harlem properties within a centralized terminal.
 Cassatt despised this and began making plans for a facility which would not only dwarf Grand Central but also rival the greatest terminals ever built, anywhere.
 The only way to actually reach Manhattan, of course, was by finding a way across the formidable Hudson River.
 An idea was put forth to construct a long suspension bridge but estimated at an astronomical $100 million this proved untenable.
 Tunneling came to mind but the Hudson was nearly a mile-wide and smoke from steam locomotives would cause asphyxiation.
 In addition, smoke-clogged bores would impair the train crew's vision likely resulting in an accident similar to the one NYC&HR experienced within the Park Avenue Tunnel on January 8, 1902.